 Maharana Pratap Sagar

 Located at an elevation of 2000 feet above sea level, heritage village Pragpur is ideally suited to explore the Kangra valley.
-The area has several streams that drain into the river Beas.
 Many places of historic, religious and cultural importance are within easy reach.
-With its equitable climate, easy access, safe passage and rich flora and fauna, Pragpur and its surroundings offer an ideal location for village tourism.
+With its equitable climate, easy access, safe passage and rich flora and fauna, Pragpur and its surroundings offer an ideal location for rural tourism.

 The rich heritage of Kangra is best displayed at Pragpur, a village founded in the late 16th century AD.
 Borrowing architectural traits from the Portuguese, British, Italian and Rajput styles, Pragpur with its cobbled lanes, mud houses and slanting slate rooflines has time stand still.
 For its unique effort in conservation, Pragpur has been declared as heritage village.
 The small village is a dreamland with Mughal style gardens, pleasure terraces and large water reservoirs.

 This popular place of pilgrimage is accessible from Kangra (35km) as well as Dharamshala (53km).
 The ancient temple is built against a wooded spur, has a dome that was gilded by Maharaja Ranjit Singh.
 Pilgrims consider an eternally burning flame emanating from a hollow rock in the sanctum to be a manifestation of the goddess Devi.
 The temple comes alive with Navratra colorful ones and colourful fairs during March-April and September-October every year.
 Himachal Tourism’s ‘Hotel Jwalaji’ is available at Jwalamukhi.